 The fund was named in honor of a longtime St. Giles teacher, and her commitment to our students.
 Mrs. Stewart spent her retirement years as our librarian after teaching English for decades.

 Our goal for the Margaret Stewart fund is to raise $25,000 each year to supplement endowment income and provide annual assistance to students in need.

 Jordan Wheeler graduated from St. Giles in 2012 and Morton East High School in 2016, and is now attending college in DeKalb, Illinois.
 His grandfather, Phillip Henry, credits St. Giles with giving his grandson a good foundation that might not have been available in the Chicago public school he would have attended.
 “St. Giles has values and rules,” he says.

 “You don’t have to contend with gangs.
 The teachers are caring people.”
 Tuition assistance helped Jordan continue at St. Giles when his grandfather was facing some financial difficulties.
 “I had been praying and asking God to help me find a way when there didn’t seem to be a way,” says Mr. Henry.
 When Mrs. Poetzel, the St. Giles principal at the time, offered tuition assistance in return for Mr. Henry’s help as a crossing guard, “It was an answer to my prayer,” he says.

 Mr. Henry has also been an answer to St. Giles’ prayers.
-Four years after Jordan graduated, he has become an important presence, greeting students in the morning and afternoon to escort them safely across the street.
+He remains an important presence at St. Giles, greeting students every morning and afternoon to escort them safely across the street.